jsocol/dataloader/examples/graphql-complete/README.md

 ### Partial Failures

 GraphQL is able to return partial errors for a given query if there are failures with some resources but not all.
-Similarly, restdataloader can handle the case of missing results for a given lookup batch.
+Similarly, dataloader can handle the case of missing results for a given lookup batch.

 ```graphql